Skip to content

 Back to blog

-Shadow mode: rolling out AI agents safely in your service desk
+Shadow mode: how to roll out AI agents safely in your service desk

 Shadow mode means an AI agent observes every incoming ticket and logs its decision, but mutates nothing in the ITSM system.
 The agent works as usual; the AI learns and gets measured without risking a bad production action.

 The benefit: you can measure AI accuracy in production before allowing a single autonomous decision.
-The downside: you haven't yet realized automation ROI — shadow mode is an investment, not a destination.
+The trade-off: you have not yet realized automation ROI.
+Shadow mode is an investment, not a destination.

 Three reasons:

-1. Training data ≠ production data.
+1. Training data is not production data.
 An AI agent often scores 10-20 percentage points lower in benchmarks on your specific customers/staff/processes than on generic datasets.

 2. Edge cases are disproportionately impactful.
-An agent that's right 95% of the time can cause enough reputation damage on the 5% misclassifications to kill the project.
+An agent that is right 95% of the time can cause enough reputation damage on the 5% misclassifications to kill the project.

-3. Stakeholder trust — service desk managers, IT leadership, and security need to see it work before they release autonomous mode.
-Data convinces; promises don't.
+3. Stakeholder trust matters.
+Service desk managers, IT leadership, and security need to see it work before they release autonomous mode.
+Data convinces; promises do not.

 MetricHow to measureTarget for autonomous

-Classification accuracyAI category vs final category by handler≥95% per category (not averaged)
+Classification accuracyAI category vs final category by handler95% or higher per category (not averaged)

-Response qualityManual review of AI drafts by service desk lead≥85% "would send as-is"
+Response qualityManual review of AI drafts by service desk lead85% or higher "would send as-is"

-False positive rate on actionsHow often does AI propose an action that would be wrong<2%
+False positive rate on actionsHow often does AI propose an action that would be wrongBelow 2%

-Knowledge retrieval precisionOf AI's top-3 article suggestions, how often is the right one included≥90%
+Knowledge retrieval precisionOf AI's top-3 article suggestions, how often is the right one included90% or higher

 More important than the targets: measure per ticket category, not only globally.
 A 95% average with one bad category at 60% hides a risk source.